 Board game enthusiast Jānis' TOP 10

 In the world of board games, winter is known not only for the turn of the year and the active gaming season, but also for the time when many game lovers create and share charts of their favorite games.
-I'm one of the chart makers, and this year I've decided to share more about my favorite games with those who are interested.
+I'm one of the chart makers too, and this year I've decided to tell those interested more about my favorite games.

 But now it's time to tackle the ten main stars of the blog.